 Nothing says Christmas like a freshly baked mince pie, and these pretty pastries are sure to impress.
-Fill melt-in-the-mouth, shortcrust pastry with our zesty homemade mincemeat and pop in the freezer, ready to be baked from frozen at a moment's notice.
+Fill melt-in-the-mouth shortcrust pastry with our zesty homemade mincemeat and pop in the freezer up to a month ahead, ready to be baked from frozen at a moment's notice.

-Don't peel potatoes on Christmas morning – this hearty side-dish can be made up to a month in advance, so you can relax and enjoy the festive fun.
+Don't spend time peeling potatoes on Christmas morning – this hearty side-dish can be made up to a month in advance, so you can relax and enjoy the festive fun.
 Par-boil then freeze for crispy spuds that nobody will be able to guess weren't made on the day.

 Don't disappoint with droopy Yorkies – get a perfect rise with our light and fluffy make-ahead puds.
-With only four ingredients, this recipe couldn't be easier, and can be frozen for up to a month in advance.
+Using only four ingredients, this recipe couldn't be easier and can be frozen for up to a month.